xstiff/harnas-bot/README.md

 # harnas-bot

-Very old project - abandoned.
+Very old project - abandoned and not up to date.

-Not sure if it is working anymore.
-Totaly not up to date
+Please notice that this project is aproximately 3-4 years old.
+I was 16 years old that time.